sashaborst/mmart-168-fall2017/hw04/README.md

 1. Log into your Github account: [https://github.com/](https://github.com/)
 2. Navigate to the course Github page: [https://github.com/vanwars/mmart-168-fall2017](https://github.com/vanwars/mmart-168-fall2017)
-3. On the top, left-hand corner of the screen, click the "Fork" button.
+3. On the top, right-hand corner of the screen, click the "Fork" button.
 This should create a copy of the course homework in your Github account that is yours to edit
-4. Now, open your Terminal (Mac) or GitBash (Windows), and navigate to the directory where you want to store your MAMRT168 files (using the "cd" command)
+4. Now, open your Terminal (Mac) or GitBash (Windows), and navigate to the directory where you want to store your mmart-168-fall2017 files (using the "cd" command)
 5. When you're in the directory you want to be in (verify by typing "pwd"), type the following
 command: <br>`$ git clone https://github.com/{{your_github_username}}/mmart-168-fall2017.git`.<br><br> For example, because my github username is ***vanwars***, I would type: <br>`$ git clone https://github.com/vanwars/mmart-168-fall2017.git`